ipfabric/docs/docs/platform_first_steps/01-deployment.md

    2. Change memory size
    3. [Extend the system disk or add a new empty virtual disk](../System_Administration/increase_disk_space.md) if necessary.

-5. Start the VM and check if the system starts without any interrupts.
+5. Start the VM and check if the system starts without any interruptions.

 ## Deploying a Virtual Machine on KVM

 We have currently the limitation that drives need to be `/dev/sdx`.
-Usually Linux hypervisors are using the `virtio-blk` driver which is represented as `/dev/vdx` in the guest system.
-To overcome this limitation use the `virtio-scsi` as drive controller.
+Usually, Linux hypervisors are using the `virtio-blk` driver which is represented as `/dev/vdx` in the guest system.
+To overcome this limitation, use the `virtio-scsi` as drive controller.

 1. Download `qcow2` system disk to your KVM hypervisor.
 2. Resize the `qcow2` data-disk that corresponds to [your network needs](../overview/index.md#operational-requirements) if necessary.
 Use the following command: